uob-coms20007/uob-coms20007.github.io/schedule.md

 ## :date: Week by Week

-Links to the lecture synopsis, problem sheets and their solutions will appear here as the unit progresses.
+Links to the problem sheets and their solutions will appear here as the unit progresses.

+Each week there will be exactly one theory problem sheet and at most one practical problem sheet.
+This is a 20cp unit, so you should expect to spend about a third of your week working on these problem sheets (2 hours of which will be working on them in the lab).

 <table class="schedule">
   <thead>